Pulsnitz

+History

+Initially a Sorbian stronghold and settlement, it was first mentioned in 1225.
+It was granted town rights in 1375.
+It was raided by the Hussites in 1429.

 Pulsnitz became famous for its Pfefferkuchen, a type of Christmas cookie, when in 1558 the bakers of Pulsnitz received permission to bake them.
 Today there are still eight Pfefferküchlereien bakeries.
-In 1745 the Pfefferküchler Tobias Thomas was known to be practising his craft in Pulsnitz as well as in Thorn, Prussia now Toruń, Poland, where the famous Thorner Kathrinchen were made.
+In 1745 the Pfefferküchler Tobias Thomas was known to be practising his craft in Pulsnitz as well as in Toruń, Poland, where the famous Toruń gingerbread were made.
 Pulsnitz is informally known as Pfefferkuchenstadt meaning "Gingerbread Town".

+Other crafts also developed, with a linen weavers' guild founded in 1597, and the first local potter mentioned in 1653.

+During the Thirty Years' War of 1618–1648 the town suffered four fires, and in 1633 and 1680 it was hit by epidemics.

 The first Protestant missionary to arrive in India, Bartholomäus Ziegenbalg was born in Pulsnitz on July 10, 1682.

+During the final stages of World War II, in April 1945, the Polish Second Army captured the town.

 The town Pulsnitz absorbed the former municipality Friedersdorf in 1994, and Oberlichtenau in 2009.